Vyral/adam-rodriguez/_posts/2021-08-24-how-to-buy-a-home-when-you-already-own-one.md

 **4\.
 Use a conventional loan.** This is the most straightforward method of buying a second property.
 If you’re buying a secondary or vacation home, you’ll need about 10% to 20% down; if you’re buying an investment property, you’ll need 15% to 20%.
 Banks will expect you to have assets in reserve to cover expenses.
 If you’re a W-2 employee, they’ll likely want to see two months of expenses in reserves.
 If you’re an independent contractor or self-employed, they’ll probably want to see at least six months of assets in reserves.

 Before you get started on any of this, make sure to contact your accountant or financial planner to see which option works best for you.
-If you already own a home, you can buy another house to move into, a second house or vacation home, or an investment property.
+If you already own a home, you can buy another house to move into, a vacation home, or an investment property.
 You just have to go about it the right way.

 If you have any questions or need real estate help, give us a call or send an email.
 We would love to help you.